Net2Fox/MORT-DeepLX/INSTRUCTION.md

-# Instructions on how to use MORT c DeepLX.
+# Instructions on how to use MORT with DeepLX.

 1. Download the latest version of the [DeepLX-MORT](https://github.com/Net2Fox/DeepLX-MORT/releases) fork and [MORT-DeepLX](https://github.com/Net2Fox/MORT-DeepLX/releases).
 2. Start DeepLX.
 Do not close the DeepLX window or it will stop working.